swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

 ### Add wrapper types in the standard library

-Adding wrapper types to the Standard Library has been discussed for types [such as `@Atomic`](https://forums.swift.org/t/atomic-property-wrapper-for-standard-library/30468) and [`@Weak`](https://forums.swift.org/t/should-weak-be-a-type/34032), which would facilitate certain APIs.
-Another interesting Standard Library wrapper type could be `@UnsafePointer`, which would be quite useful, as access of the `pointee` property is quite common:
+Adding wrapper types to the standard library has been discussed for types [such as `@Atomic`](https://forums.swift.org/t/atomic-property-wrapper-for-standard-library/30468) and [`@Weak`](https://forums.swift.org/t/should-weak-be-a-type/34032), which would facilitate certain APIs.
+Another interesting standard library wrapper type could be `@UnsafePointer`, which would be quite useful, as access of the `pointee` property is quite common:

 ```swift
 let myPointer: UnsafePointer<UInt8> = ...